-Chronic suppurative otitis media can result from acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
-Symptoms include otalgia, often with systemic symptoms (eg, fever... read more , eustachian tube obstruction, mechanical trauma, thermal or chemical burns, blast injuries, or iatrogenic causes (eg, after tympanostomy tube placement).
-Further, patients with craniofacial abnormalities (eg, Down syndrome, cri du chat syndrome, cleft lip and/or cleft palate Cleft Lip and Cleft Palate , 22q11.2 deletion [also called velocardiofacial syndrome, Shrpintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome]) have an increased risk.
+Chronic suppurative otitis media can result from acute otitis media Otitis Media (Acute) , eustachian tube obstruction, mechanical trauma, thermal or chemical burns, blast injuries, or iatrogenic causes (eg, after tympanostomy tube placement).
+Risk is increased in patients with craniofacial abnormalities (eg, Down syndrome Down Syndrome (Trisomy 21) , cri du chat syndrome, cleft lip and/or cleft palate Cleft Lip and Cleft Palate , 22q11.2 deletion [also called velocardiofacial syndrome, Shprintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome DiGeorge Syndrome ]).

-A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum after chronic suppurative otitis media.
-Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue.
-The cholesteatoma is also a nidus for infection; purulent labyrinthitis, facial paralysis, or intracranial abscess may develop.
+A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum.
+Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue (including the tympanic membrane).
+The cholesteatoma is also a nidus for infection; purulent labyrinthitis Purulent Labyrinthitis , facial paralysis, or intracranial abscess Brain Abscess may develop.

-Chronic suppurative otitis media usually manifests with conductive hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more and otorrhea Otorrhea Ear discharge (otorrhea) is drainage exiting the ear.
-It may be serous, serosanguineous, or purulent.
-Associated symptoms may include ear pain, fever, pruritus, vertigo, tinnitus, and hearing... read more .
+Chronic suppurative otitis media usually manifests with conductive hearing loss Hearing Loss and otorrhea Otorrhea .
 Pain is uncommon unless an associated osteitis of the temporal bone occurs.
 The tympanic membrane is perforated and draining, and the auditory canal is macerated and littered with granulation tissue.

 A patient with cholesteatoma may have fever, vertigo, and/or otalgia.
 There is white debris in the middle ear, a draining polypoid mass protruding through the tympanic membrane perforation, and an ear canal that appears clogged with mucopurulent granulation tissue.
 Even without continuous drainage for > 6 weeks, cholesteatoma may manifest with hearing loss and intermittent episodes of drainage that temporarily subside after courses of topical fluoroquinolones.

-When granulation tissue is present, it is removed with microinstruments or cauterization with silver nitrate sticks.
-Ciprofloxacin 0.3% and dexamethasone 0.1% is then instilled into the ear canal for 7 to 10 days.
+When granulation tissue is present, it may be removed with microinstruments or cauterization with silver nitrate sticks.
+Ciprofloxacin and dexamethasone is then instilled into the ear canal for 7 to 10 days.
 Sometimes ciprofloxacin and dexamethasone are given for 10 to 14 days without debridement.
-When granulation tissue persists or continues to recur in spite of adequate local treatment, a biopsy to rule out neoplasm should be done.
+When granulation tissue persists or continues to recur in spite of adequate local treatment, a biopsy to rule out a neoplasm should be done.

 Severe exacerbations require systemic antibiotic therapy with amoxicillin 250 to 500 mg orally every 8 hours for 10 days or a third-generation cephalosporin; if needed, antibiotics are subsequently modified based on culture results and response to therapy.

 Tympanoplasty is indicated for patients with marginal or attic perforations and chronic central tympanic membrane perforations.
 A disrupted ossicular chain may be repaired during tympanoplasty as well.

 Cholesteatomas must be removed surgically, and the middle ear must be reconstructed.
-Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation (using an open surgical approach or a small-diameter otoscope) is done 6 to 8 months later.
+Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation (using an open surgical approach or a small-diameter otoscope) is done 6 to 12 months later.

 Chronic suppurative otitis media is a persistent perforation of the tympanic membrane with chronic suppurative drainage.

-Damage to middle ear structures often develops; less commonly, intratemporal or intracranial structures are affected.
+The middle ear structures are often damaged; less commonly, intratemporal or intracranial structures are affected.

 Surgery is needed for certain types of perforation and damaged ossicles and to remove any cholesteatomas.